This article is part of the software development process. In this section, we will dive into the steps in testing named it is beta testing.

 Beta testing is the final round of testing before a product is finally released to a wide audience.
 Beta testing can be either closed and open.
 Usually, there is a message for users whether the application or website is on the testing stage.
 Anyone is welcome for beta testing but the internal team and stakeholders are prioritized.
 Hence, they will know which features are not well-functioning, what kind of issues they face, and so on.
 That’s why beta testing is needed.
 Through this article, let’s find out the importance of beta testing so that you don’t have to miss it.

 Ensure high quality

 When you have beta testing, you will deliver a reliable product.
 You will know how your application or website works and don’t.
 It means you can value whether your product is ready to go or not.
-You also can measure what your customers expect on your application or website because, in an open beta testing, you can have feedback from your team or people who test out your product.
+You also can measure what your customers expect on your application or website because, in open beta testing, you can have feedback from your team or people who test out your product.
 By having this advice, you will learn how to improve your products before launching it.

 Kill the bugs

 Imagine there are a hundred complaints from users as your application or website has many bugs.
 When you develop your product, you create it as best as you can.
 By contrast, when it comes to beta testing, you probably find issues.
-Reducing bugs in beta testing is the right way to improve your product.
+Reducing bugs in the testing phase is the right way to improve your product.

 Qualify an unimportant feature